 In connection with our Strategic Transformation, we have divested certain assets that do not align with our current operational plans and strategies, including the sale of certain laboratory assets and the divesture of Avero.
-We have explored the potential divestiture and/or out-license of other assets as well, including assets and intellectual property related to our PreecludiaTM rule-out test for preeclampsia.
+We have explored the potential divestiture and/or out-license of other assets and intellectual property as well.
 It is possible that we will be unable to successfully divest and/or license these assets, and we may never recover any of the costs of our historical R&D investments.

-On May 4, 2022, we completed the divesture of our single-molecule detection platform and contributed all assets related to the single-molecule detection platform to newly-formed Enumera Molecular, Inc. ("Enumera"), which intends to develop and commercialize the platform.
+On May 4, 2022, we completed the divesture of our single-molecule detection platform and contributed all assets related to the single-molecule detection platform to newly-formed Enumera, which intends to develop and commercialize the platform.
 We received a minority ownership stake in Enumera in exchange for the assets.
 It is possible that the value of our equity stake in Enumera will decrease over time, and it is possible that we may never recover any of the costs of the historical R&D investments related to this platform.